jonathanharrell/hiq/CONTRIBUTING.md

 ## Deployment

-When a PR is approved and merged into master, a build will be run through Travis CI, docs will be deployed through Github Pages, and a new package will be released through NPM.
+When a PR is approved and merged into master, a build will be run through Github actions, docs will be deployed through Github Pages, and a new package will be released through NPM.